Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 Computer Aided Design (CAD) and Computer Aided Manufacturing (CAM)

-CAD-CAM is a descriptive term for the software used for designing and machining parts and components using a CNC machine.
-CAD is software used to design, draw, create, and shape parts through the use of geometric shapes and constructs.
-CAM, on the other hand, takes the information from CAD and translates it into machine language, which is referred to as G-Code.
+CAD-CAM refers to the software used for designing and machining parts with a CNC machine.
+CAD software is used to design, draw, and shape parts using geometric constructs.
+CAM software, in turn, converts the CAD designs into machine language known as G-Code.

-Before the CAD designed model can be changed into machine language, the CAM software determines the cutting paths for the tools for the removal of the excess material from the workpiece.
-CAD and CAM work together to provide the CNC machine with the proper and accurate instructions to perform the necessary cutting operations.
+Before translating the CAD model into machine language, the CAM software determines the cutting paths for the tools to remove excess material from the workpiece.
+Together, CAD and CAM ensure that the CNC machine receives precise instructions for executing the required cutting operations.

 CNC Machine Setup